Business Finance Guide

 Tailor your application

-Do your homework as to why the grant was created and its purpose.
-Your application should show how your business fits the grant’s aims and how the grant will help your business – and make a wider difference if that is an objective.
+Make sure you understand why the grant was formed and what it’s for.
+Your application should demonstrate how your company meets the award’s objectives and how the funding will benefit your company – and make a larger difference if that is a goal.

 Chapter 8: Pitching for business funding